schemathesis/schemathesis/docs/python.rst

 Each argument expects a case-insensitive regex string or a list of such strings.
 Each regex will be matched with its corresponding value via Python's ``re.search`` function.

-For example, the following test selects all endpoints which paths start with ``/api/users``:
+For example, the following test selects all operations which paths start with ``/api/users``:

 .. code:: python